p0w3rs/getStravaGPX/README.md

 ### to do

 You have to specify the download and activities.csv path (directory) for yourself in the top of the script.
-If you want you can specify the "copytoWD", then the script will copy the downloaded tracks into that folder and afterwards delete them from your download directory.
+If you want you can specify the "copytoWD", then the script will copy the downloaded tracks into that folder and afterwards delete them from your download directory. <br>
 Important: you should not click arround while downloading the tracks because the download window has to be the active window (because "Enter" Key has only effect on the active window).